My collection of fridge magnets

 - a magnet has to be nice or weird

-- ceramic, clay, metal preferred
+- ceramic, clay, or metal preferred

 The story

-Some time later I started buying fridge magnets for myself.
+Some time later, I started buying fridge magnets for myself.

 Magnetic board